 The story starts with a far-from-the-world setting, the home of vampires is something classy, and I particularly love the thorough attention it delivers for the setting.
 There’s a bit mediocrity with the plot as the protagonist seeks revenge for his murdered fallen friends which can be seen in various tragedy.
 Although with the cliche concept, I still find the series as one of the most interesting to watch for this spring season.
 It has a good start and it gives a lot of anticipation because I still haven’t foreseen what the next event will hold on, though it is expected in this episode that inhumane event will be shown at the end part because you might have already guessed that Yui and Mika’s fellow orphans will be wiped out eventually in the episode.

-First episode spends a detailed flashback, and more on comprehensive narrative events rather than providing the direct point of the series, so by the time I watch the next episode, I will expect a variety of action-packed scenes, and more adventure of Yuichiro in order to avenge his fallen friends.
+First episode spends a detailed flashback and more on comprehensive narrative events rather than providing the direct point of the series, so by the time I watch the next episode, I will expect a variety of action-packed scenes and more adventures of Yuichiro in order to avenge his fallen friends.
 Although I do not have a background about the manga, the anime opens the plot with smooth flow of events.
 The developmental stage of the main protagonist is depicted prominently and it’s quite good how the episode shows Yui and Mika’s childhood story which makes the plot at least clear for someone who is not familiar with the series.
-After watching this episode, I decided to stick with the series and didn’t hesitate to watch the next one because everything seems to be going well.
+After watching this episode, I decided to stick with the series and didn’t hesitate to watch the next one because everything seemed going well.

-Owari no Seraph is very promising more than what you have expected it to be.
-It is something that is worth to anticipate, and you can’t even wait patiently for the succeeding episodes to come out.
+Owari no Seraph is very promising more than what I have expected it to be.
+It is something that is worth to anticipate.
 Definitely, one of the most interesting series for this year’s spring season.